 LAM and HP MPIs are usually distributed via a third party application.
-The precipaths to the LAM and the HP MPI libraries are application dependent.
-Please refeapplication installation guide to find the correct path.
+The precise paths to the LAM and the HP MPI libraries are application dependent.
+Please refer to the application installation guide to find the correct path.

 In order to use the rank functionality, both the MPI and FF_IO_OPTS_RANKO environment variables must be set.
 If either variable is not set, then the MPI threads all use FF_IO_OPTS.
 If both the MPI and the FF_IO_OPTS_RANKO variables are defined but, for example, FF_IO_OPTS_RANK2 is undefined, all rank 2 files would generate a no match with FFIO.
-This means that none of the rank 2 files would be cached by FFIO (in this case things DO NOT default to FF_IO_OPTS).
+This means that none of the rank 2 files would be cached by FFIO.
+In this case, the software does not default to FF_IO_OPTS.